TechnologyMasters/techmasters.chat/conduct/index.md

 We realize spam can be hard to define in some cases, so we will rely on the community or moderators to identify and flag it and handle it appropriately.
 Obvious spam posts should be promptly deleted; non-obvious spam may be flagged for review.
 Users are encouraged to flag posts as spam to help bring them to a moderator’s attention.

 Not all spam posts are by spam users.
 For example, a legitimate user account may be compromised.
 If a moderator notices a reputable user account posting spam, the spam post(s) should be deleted immediately, and the user notified.
-If spam posts continue, the account may be suspended until the user can regain control of his/her account.
+If spam posts continue, the account may be suspended until the user can regain control of their account.

 Commercial content is allowed if relevant to answering a question or keeping in line with a topic.
 Additionally, TechMasters has a couple of channels dedicated to specific, relevant, commercial content.
-These channels include #Deals for posting deal-related content (sales, coupons, etc.), and #Showcase where users can feature their own start-ups and services.
+These channels include `#deals` for posting deal-related content (sales, coupons, etc.), `#showcase` where users can feature their own start-ups and services to solicit feedback, and `#events` to share related community events.

 TechMasters reserves the right to delete spam content as well as banning a user at any time, without notice, from the Slack for spamming.
+Some examples of spam include, but are not limited to:

+- Posting the same message to more than 1 channel.
+- Sharing shortened links.
+- Sharing your own email in a public channel.
+- Requesting members to fill a feedback form without consulting an admin prior to posting.
+- Poaching members to join your community.

+When in doubt, consult one of the admins for case-by-case advice.

 #### Recruit Invisibly and Respectfully